 For a sweet ending, you could go for some potica.
 This is a traditional festive cake that resembles the British spiral roly-poly pudding.
 The most popular version is the one with a walnut filling.
 Other versions contain poppyseed, cottage cheese, hazelnut, chocolate, tarragon, or lovage, among others.

 You can’t get more Slovene than this.

 To experience Slovenia’s traditional St Martin’s Day celebrations, you could drive to the source of wine—to vineyards and winemakers.
 On a larger scale, Maribor, the home of the world’s oldest vine, hosts Slovenia’s biggest St Martin’s Day feast.
 Other main towns like Ptuj, and the famous Jeruzalem Ormož wine region in the east of Slovenia, are also gaining popularity.
-Or you could visit the Vipava Valley, Goriška Brda, and Karst regions that all have food and wine programmes tailored to this festive week.
+Or you could visit the Vipava Valley, Goriška Brda, and Karst regions that have food and wine programs tailored to this festive week.

 Happy St Martin’s!

 Choose which cookies you want to allow.
 You can change these settings at any time.

 These cookies are essential for the website to function and cannot be switched off.